 The New Zealand Government requires that international students have compliant and current medical and travel insurance while studying in New Zealand.
 Evidence of suitable medical and travel insurance must be presented as a condition of enrolment at the University.

 Studentsafe-University is the University of Otago's preferred insurance provider.
 The University has negotiated a highly competitive premium which is outlined below.
-If you elect to purchase the Studentsafe package, you will be able to arrange the insurance directly with the University and pay the insurance premium with your tuition fees.
+If you elect to purchase the Studentsafe package, you will be able to arrange the insurance directly with the University and pay the insurance premium with your tuition fees and Student Services Fee.

 The Studentsafe University medical and insurance package is specially designed to meet the needs of international students in New Zealand and fully complies with the New Zealand Code of Practice insurance guidelines listed below.